axibase/atsd/versioning/README.md

 ### CSV Parser using Default Tags

-To specify the same versioning fields for all records in a CSV file fill in the **Default Tags** field at the [CSV File Upload](../parsers/csv#uploading-csv-files-into-axibase-time-series-database) page with the version tags:
+To apply the same versioning fields to all records in a CSV file, specify them in the **Default Tags** field in the CSV parser or on the [CSV File Upload](../parsers/csv#uploading-csv-files-into-axibase-time-series-database) page:

 ```ls
 $version_status={status}